Anirudh-rao/Rust.org/8.Flow of Control/Readme.md

 ## if/else

 Branching with if-else is similar to other languages.
 Unlike many of them, the boolean condition doesn't need to be surrounded by parentheses, and each condition is followed by a block. if-else conditionals are expressions, and, all branches must return the same type.

+## loop

+Rust provides a `loop` keyword to indicate an infinite loop.

+The break statement can be used to exit a loop at anytime, whereas the `continue` statement can be used to skip the rest of the iteration and start a new one.

+### Nesting and labels
+It's possible to `break` or continue outer loops when dealing with nested loops.
+In these cases, the loops must be annotated with some 'label, and the label must be passed to the `break`/`continue` statement.